Brisbane with Kids: 15 Top Things to Do

 Address: GOMA Stanley Place, South Brisbane, Queensland

-Peek through the glass walls next to the café at the State Library of Queensland in South Bank, and you'll see happy children working on puzzles, dressing up, playing with puppets, and reading books.
+Peek through the glass walls of The Corner, and you'll see happy children working on puzzles, dressing up, playing with puppets, and reading books.
+This much-loved reading and activity nook lies tucked next to the café at the State Library of Queensland in South Bank.

 This sunken, glass-walled space is jam-packed with books, puzzles, art and craft materials, and dress-ups.
 The activity themes change every few months and have included everything from Where the Wild Things Are to Outer Space.

-Address: Cultural Precinct, Stanley Place, South Bank, South Brisbane
+Address: Cultural Precinct, Stanley Place, South Bank, South Brisbane, Queensland

 If you're looking for active adventures to keep older kids entertained, the Riverlife Adventure Centre is the ideal Brisbane city destination.
 Daytime adventures include guided kayak tours on the Brisbane River, stand up paddleboarding, and rock climbing and abseiling at the Kangaroo Point cliffs.